 The second floor elevation is 14'-0" above the first floor and provides bedroom suites.
 It is the only student residence floor to connect the two towers.
-53 meal plan beds are provided on this floor of the Smith and Casey buildings with 12 more meal plans in the connector, totaling 65 meal plans for the second floor.
+52 beds (with meal plans) are provided on this floor of the Smith and Casey buildings with 12 more beds (with meal plans) in the connector, totaling 64 beds (with meal plans) for the second floor.
 Internal study and lounge rooms are available for student use.